Heuer Forum Policies

 Personal Disputes and Grievances

 As we described above, the OnTheDash discussion forum is for exchange of helpful information, primarily about watches.
-Though you may believe that it is useful to describe a problem with a seller or watchmaker, you may not use the forum to air a personal dispute or grievance, whether about a seller, buyer, watchmaker or customer.
+Though you may believe that it is useful to describe a problem with a seller, watchmaker or another collector, you may not use the forum to air a personal dispute or grievance, whether about a seller, buyer, watchmaker, customer or fellow collector.
 These "discussions" tend to get nasty in a hurry, and they are of little long-term interest to the community.
-By contrast, it is always nice to hear about the favorable experience with a dealer or watchmaker, so please feel free to share those stories.
+By contrast, it is always nice to hear about the favorable experience with a dealer, watchmaker or fellow collector, so please feel free to share those stories.
 Yes, this Policy may not be "balanced", but experience has shown that it is best for the community.

 Posting Direct Contact Information for a Person